hack-gpon/hack-gpon.github.io/_ont/ont-nokia-g-010s-p.md

 ## List of firmwares and files

+# Useful Commands

 ##  Disabling Dying Gasp
 ```sh
 fw_setenv nDyingGaspEnable 0
 ```

+## Enabling the Web UI

+To activate the web-ui you can use the following guide on [dslreport](https://www.dslreports.com/forum/r32458588-).

 # Known Bugs
 # Miscellaneous Links